 Brazil tried in vain to stage a recovery after Marcel Desailly was sent off for France on 68 minutes, and Emmanuel Petit's last-minute goal sparked wild celebrations on the Champs Elysees.
 It was initially reported that Ronaldo had been struggling with an ankle injury, then that he had an upset stomach.

-- England v Norway Odds Raheem Sterling is a tempting bet to score first at Wembley
+- Tottenham v Asteras Odds Harry Kane is a tempting bet to score at White Hart Lane